 While Hublot is more famous for its popular Big Bang model, we also love the Classic Fusion range.
-We recently had the pleasure of reviewing the Classic Fusion Ultra-thin Skeleton All Black and let us tell you - it's something special.
+We've had the pleasure of reviewing the Classic Fusion Ultra-thin Skeleton All Black and let us tell you - it's something special.
 With a 90-hour power reserve, this manually wound piece lets you see the inner workings of the HUB1300.4 movement, while the alligator leather and black rubber strap keep the watch secure in place.
 It's thin (by Hublot standards) at 2.9mm, and features the classic Hublot design traits - such as the H screws.

-IWC Aquatimer Chronograph
+IWC Portofino Chronograph

-Price: £3,950 | IWC watches
+Price: £12,750 | Browse IWC watches at Goldsmiths

 Junghans Max Bill Chronoscope

-Longines Pulsometer Chronograph
+Longines Heritage Chronograph

-Price: £2,750 | Longines watches
+Price: £2,180 | |Browse Longines watches at Goldsmiths

-Maurice Lacroix Masterpiece Manufacture Squelette Ltd Edition
+Maurice Lacroix Masterpiece Manufacture Squelette

-Price: £6,146 | Maurice Lacroix watches
+Price: £6,146 | Browse Maurice Lacroix watches at Jura Watches

 Mondaine Helvetica No1 Regular

-We can't describe the Helvetica any better than Mondaine can: "A classy-unpretentious and practical timepiece.
+We can't describe the Helvetica any better than Mondaine can: "a classy-unpretentious and practical timepiece.
 No1 for simplicity and unshowy neutral elegance."
 The case is made from polished stainless steel and it's water resistant to 30 metres.

-Price: £3,660 | Montblanc
+Price: £3,680 | Browse Montblanc watches at Beaverbrooks

-Omega Seamaster 300 Spectre
+Omega Seamaster 300

-Panerai Luminor Marina 1950
+Panerai Luminor 1950

-Price: around £5,000 | Panerai watches
+Price: around £9,600 | Browse Panerai watches at Mr Porter

 Patek Philippe Calatrava 6000G